trendless/chtmlrelay/README.md

 Port 443 multiplexes HTTPS, IMAP and SMTP using ALPN to redirect connections to ports 8443, 465 or 993.
 [acmetool](https://hlandau.github.io/acmetool/) listens on port 80 (http).

-Delta Chat apps will, however, discover all ports and configurations automatically by reading the [autoconfig XML file](https://www.ietf.org/archive/id/draft-bucksch-autoconfig-00.html) from the chatmail service.
+Chatmail-core based apps will, however, discover all ports and configurations automatically by reading the [autoconfig XML file](https://www.ietf.org/archive/id/draft-bucksch-autoconfig-00.html) from the chatmail server.

 ## Email authentication